Hannon: Bill to boost NIFA borrowing is dead

 County legislators approved a “home rule” request for this proposal.

-Hannon and Sen. Todd Kaminsky (D-Long Beach) have voiced support for the bill.
+Hannon and Kaminsky have voiced support for the bill.
 Hannon said it would address a “number of defects” in the refund program that have “tended to freeze up” payments.

 But it’s not clear if the State Legislature will act before it is set to adjourn for the year Wednesday.
 It is rushing to approve hundreds of bills before then, with lawmakers vying with one another to get their “local bills” to the Senate and Assembly floors for a vote.